DukeIsCreating/build-a-wheel/docs/index.md

 I had horrible warping problems with __Overture__ brand specifically (Gold color) and cannot recommend it.

+### Print Settings

+I included the print settings that worked for me.
+Some are critical for success, such as nozzle diameter and layer heights, and pauses to insert magnets.
+Others can be tweaked for your specific circumstances.
+In general:

+- Wide brims should be used on large parts, to combat warping.
+- PETG likes to be nice and hot.
+I found that a 250C print temperature works best for most brands.
+- The 85% initial layer flow helps with the stringing and boogering that can be an issue with PETG.
+- If your setup can handle it, speed can be tweaked.
+- The Z-Seam Position setting of "Front Right" goes hand-in-hand with [proper build plate orientation](#model-files-and-orientation-on-build-plate)

+If you are experiencing underextrusion after a travel, try adjusting "Extra Prime After Retraction" in increments of 0.216 for prints using 0.6mm nozzle diameter, and in increments of 0.064 for prints using 0.4mm nozzle diameter. but be aware I noticed that this setting can affect fit.

+### Cura Project Files

+The Cura project files (.3mf) that I provide are for reference.
+If you do not have the same 3D printer as me (Creality CR-10S), these project files probably will not work as-is with your printer, but you can use them as a guide to see how to set up your project file (for example, to see how a part should be placed on the print bed or how a particular setting is applied).

 ### Preparing the Print Bed

 Printing PETG directly onto glass is generally not a good idea.
 The PETG can adhere to the glass better than the glass adheres to itself, resulting in pulling up chips and chunks of glass out of your print bed.
 Let's avoid that.